TOP

 How many wines?

 I once wrote “over 10,000 tasting notes, but I have lost count”.
-These days all my tasting notes are also collated in an online searchable database (click on “Tasting Notes” in the menu across the top of the page) and so I know at the last count, in mid-2023, more than 26,000 tasting notes (obviously this figure is constantly rising).
+These days, as well as being collated and presented at the end of every profile, my tasting notes are also held in a searchable database (click on “Tasting Notes” in the menu across the top of the page), and at the last count – in January 2026 – the database holds more than 32,000 tasting notes (obviously this figure is constantly rising).
 These notes are the work of one palate, not a tasting team or committee.
 Thanks to my regional focus I know what good Savennières or Sauternes should taste like, and I’m not afraid to judge wines as I see them.

 How much?